Crone1/Pig-and-Hive-MovieLens-Analysis/README.md

 # Breakdown of the code
 After these steps, I knew I had the data on the HDFS and could read it into PIG from there.
 The code in the *'Pig_movieLens_cleaning.pig'* file can then be run bit by bit to clean the data and then the code in the *'Pig_movieLens_analysis.pig'* file can be run to perform the analysis.
 This is further broke down in the notebooks using comments.

-The *'Hive_movielens_analysis.hive'* file then further explores this dataset to derive more insights.
+The *'Hive_movieLens_analysis.hive'* file then further explores this dataset to derive more insights.